Drishyaat/banana-speak/README.md

 * We use `fetch` for accessing translated text
 * An output box is created using div and is connected to Javascript using ID
 * We used `.innerText` to access this div and display the output
+* We also defined an errorHandler function to handle errors